Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: RELATED WORK

+\paragraph{Disentangled Representation Learning.} Disentangled representation learning aims to isolate independent explanatory factors of variation, originating from blind source separation \citep{cardoso1998blind,comon1994independent}.
+Because disentanglement is provably impossible for i.i.d.\ nonlinear mixtures without structural assumptions \citep{locatello2019challenging,hyvarinen1999nonlinear}, research has focused on exploiting suitable inductive biases to invert nonlinear generative processes.
+One prevalent approach leverages shared or co-observed variables, such as temporal dynamics \citep{hyvarinen2016unsupervised}, nonstationarity \citep{hyvarinen2017nonlinear}, auxiliary labels \citep{hyvarinen2019nonlinear,khemakhem2020variational}, weak supervision \citep{locatello2020weakly,shu2019weakly}, and multi-view observations \citep{daunhawer2023identifiability, lyu2020nonlinear, von2021self}.
+A complementary direction restricts the model class or source distribution, enforcing structural constraints like mechanism sparsity \citep{lachapelle2022disentanglement}, conformal mappings \citep{buchholz2022function}, or specific latent priors (e.g., exponential families \citep{hyvarinen2019nonlinear}, causal structures \citep{shen2022weakly}, or energy-based models \citep{khemakhem2020ice}).
+Our work aligns with the latter by imposing latent distributional priors within a two-view setting.

+\paragraph{Nonlinear CCA.} Nonlinear CCA extends classical CCA to arbitrary nonlinear mappings via kernels \citep{fukumizu2007statistical} or deep neural networks \citep{andrew2013deep, benton2017deep}.
+While these methods excel at maximizing cross-view correlations, achieving strictly identifiable representations was not their original objective.
+Recent efforts have explored the identifiability of nonlinear CCA-based models \citep{lyu2020nonlinear, lyu2021understanding, karakasis2023revisiting, sidiropoulos2022canonical}.
+However, existing theoretical guarantees of factor-level identifiability rely heavily on restrictive post-nonlinear mixing assumptions \citep{lyu2020nonlinear} or only guarantee recovery up to broad equivalence classes, such as arbitrary invertible transformations \citep{lyu2021understanding, karakasis2023revisiting}.
+In contrast, modern contrastive learning frameworks successfully invert the data-generating process to recover latent variables up to strict affine or permutation ambiguities \citep{matthes2023towards,zimmermann2021contrastive,daunhawer2023identifiability}.
+A detailed theoretical comparison between the identifiability frameworks of nonlinear CCA and contrastive learning is provided in \autoref{app:cca_vs_cl}.
+An equivalently rigorous, affine identifiability theory for nonlinear CCA remains absent.

-The work of \cite{lancaster1958structure} shows that linear mappings uniquely maximize canonical correlations under Gaussian priors, and \cite{eagleson1964polynomial} generalizes this result to a broader family of distributions.
-Building on these foundations, we extend the theory to disentangled representation learning and establish affine identifiability of nonlinear CCA under a family of distributional priors.
-This establishes CCA as a principled alternative to contrastive learning for disentanglement in multi-view settings, rather than pure view alignment.
+We bridge this gap by revisiting classical bivariate distribution theory, which establishes that linear mappings uniquely maximize canonical correlations under Gaussian priors \citep{lancaster1958structure}, a result later generalized to broader distribution families \citep{eagleson1964polynomial}.
+Building on these foundations, we extend this classical theory to modern representation learning.
+By proving the affine identifiability of nonlinear CCA under a family of latent distributional priors, we cement CCA as a theoretically principled alternative to contrastive learning for exact latent recovery, moving beyond mere view alignment.

-\section{Canonical Correlation Analysis for Disentangled Representation}
+\section{CANONICAL CORRELATION ANALYSIS FOR DISENTANGLED REPRESENTATION}

+\paragraph{Notations.}Throughout this work, scalars are denoted by plain letters, (random) vectors or vector-valued functions by bold lowercase, matrices by bold uppercase symbols, and sets/spaces by calligraphic letters.